 Illinois is known as the "Land of Lincoln" in honor of President Abraham Lincoln, who lived in the state for most of his life.
 The state is named for the Illiniwek, a group of Algonquin tribes from the region.
 Illinois is bordered on the west by the Mississippi River and on the southeast and south by the Wabash and Ohio Rivers.
 It is in the Great Lakes region of the United States and has shoreline on Lake Michigan.
-Illinois covers 55,584 square miles, with a 2012 estimated population of 12,875,255 people – 1,513,602 living in rural Illinois (USDA-ERS).
+Illinois covers 55,584 square miles, with a 2014 estimated population of 12,880,580 people – 1,496,980 living in rural Illinois (USDA-ERS).
 Springfield, the capital, is located in the central region of the state.
 The state’s largest cities are Chicago, Aurora and Rockford.
-According to the U.S. Census Bureau, 77.9% of the state’s population is white, 14.8% is African-American/Black, 5.0% is Asian, 0.6% is American Indian, and 16.3% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 77.7% of the state’s population is white, 14.7% is African-American/Black, 5.1% is Asian, 0.6% is American Indian, and 16.5% is of Hispanic/Latino origin (2013).

-There are 188 hospitals in Illinois (Kaiser, 2011).
-The state has 51 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 221 Rural Health Clinics in Illinois (Kaiser, 2012), and 37 Federally Qualified Health Centers provide services at 511 sites in the state (Kaiser, 2011).
+There are 189 hospitals in Illinois (Kaiser, 2013).
+The state has 51 hospitals identified as Critical Access Hospitals (Flex Team, 4/2015).
+There are 210 Rural Health Clinics in Illinois (CMS, 2015), and 42 Federally Qualified Health Centers provide services at 540 sites in the state (NACHC, 2013).

 There are more organizations related to Illinois in the organizations section.